sahithyandev/s3/src/content/docs/computer-architecture/08-pipelining.md

 #### Freeze

-Simplest scheme to handle branches.
+Simplest scheme to handle branch hazards.
 The process of holding execution in the pipeline until the branch destination is known.
 Waits for 2 cycles per branch.

 Implementation is simple in terms of hardware and software.
 Branch penalty is constant, cannot be lessened with software optimization.